acm-uiuc/til/_til/javascript/random-cannot-be-seeded.md

+---
-# Random Cannot Be Seeded
+title: Random Cannot Be Seeded
+catagory: javascript
+---

 In JavaScript, you can use `Math.random()` to get a *sorta* random value.